|

 Say ‘No Thanks’ To Third-Party Access

-Bringing all your services to the cloud means that your own security is increased, and by extension, the safety of your patients and their private health records.
+Bringing all your services to the cloud means that your security is increased, and by extension, the safety of your patients and their private health records.

 User Privileges

 Otherwise known as access control, this pivotal feature of software utilizes the principle of need-to-know.
-Some of the best software providers out there are able to independently weigh the data collected, creating firewalls of information based on the person, or user, accessing it.
+Some of the best software providers out there can independently weigh the data collected, creating firewalls of information based on the person, or user, accessing it.
 Some also allow you to define these roles yourself while creating your profile and account.
 In terms of your practice, imagine your front desk employee, while the address or phone number of a patient can be valuable information, a copy of their periapical or panoramic x-ray is not.

 By controlling who has access to what data, based on their login credentials, you exponentially reduce the risk of any private information being made available to bad actors.